 From the Collection: Jefferson's Physical Therapy Kit

 In 1786, Thomas Jefferson took a serious fall in Paris, dislocating and possibly breaking his right wrist.
 The injury healed slowly, and though he regained use, stiffness and pain in his joint troubled him as he aged.
 Years later, retired to Monticello and searching for comfort, Jefferson got a pair of dumbbells, a leather support strap, and a small cushion for the arm of a chair.
 We believe he supported his wrist on the cushion, wrapped the leather strap around it, and grasped the lead dumbbells to stretch and strengthen the tendons.
-Unfortunately, Jefferson needed his rehabilitation kit again in 1822, when he injured his other wrist after a fall from one of Monticello’s terraces.
+Unfortunately, Jefferson needed his rehabilitation kit again in 1822, when he injured his other wrist after a fall from the stairs of one of Monticello’s terraces.
 Despite Jefferson’s advanced age, the second injury healed quicker and was less debilitating than the first.

 Each of the small lead dumbbells weighs a little more than 4 pounds.
 Both have Jefferson’s name marked on the end.
 One of the pair is also labeled “dumbell” and has “1812 Monticello VA” scratched on its other end.
 We believe the dumbbells were made at Monticello, where enslaved blacksmiths like Joseph Fossett had easy access to lead.
 Current thinking on these objects, which are small, rough, and easily mistaken for junk, is that the inscriptions may have been added later, to identify the dumbbells and preserve their history.1